bazineta/js8call/README.md

 - The DriftingDateTime class was a completely static class, masquerading as a namespace.
 Since any minimum required compiler is now namespace-aware, converted it to a namespace.
 Added a currentSecsSinceEpoch() fuction to match that of QDateTime.
+- Incorporated revised audio device selection methodology from the upstream WSJTX implementation:
+  1. Where possible audio devices that disappear are not forgotten until the user selects another device, this should allow temporarily missing devices or forgetting to switch on devices before starting JS8Call to be handled more cleanly.
+  2. Enumerating  audio devices is expensive and on Linux may take many seconds per device.
+     To avoid lengthy blocking behaviour until it is absolutely necessary, audio devices are not enumerated until one of the "Settings->Audio" device drop-down lists is opened.
+     Elsewhere when devices must be discovered the enumeration stops as soon as the configured device is  discovered.
+A status bar message is posted when audio devices are being enumerated as a reminder that the UI may block while this is happening.

 While Qt6 by default will display using a platform-specific style, I've not yet done much work to deal with changes required there (e.g., platform-specific stylesheet changes, where custom styles